 Multiple oocytes and sperm are obtained as for IVF but are transferred—transvaginally with ultrasound guidance or laparoscopically—to the distal fallopian tubes, where fertilization occurs.

-Live birth rates per cycle are about 25 to 35% at most infertility centers.
+Live birth rates per cycle are about 25 to 35%.

 This technique is useful when